Fujifilm X-T100 vs Leica V-LUX Typ 114

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X-T100 and Leica V-LUX (Typ 114) and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The X-T100 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the V-LUX Typ 114 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the V-LUX Typ 114 was succeeded by the Leica V-LUX 5.
+Both the X-T100 and the V-LUX Typ 114 have been discontinued, but can regularly be found used on eBay.
+The V-LUX Typ 114 was replaced by the Leica V-LUX 5, while the X-T100 was followed by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.

 So how do things add up?
 Is there a clear favorite between the Fujifilm X-T100 and the Leica V-LUX Typ 114?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.